 What to Do: Best Practices

 There are several things that you can do to reduce the chances that those executing the scam can get away with it.
 After a collision, use your mobile phone camera to clearly document the scene and all damages that occurred to the vehicles.
-Always contact the police if there is any mention of a potential injury after a motor vehicle collision.
+Always contact the police if there is any mention of a potential injury after a collision.
 When law enforcement arrives, alert them to your suspicions regarding the accident.
 Proactively inform your insurance provider if you suspect an incident involving fraud.
-Contacting an experienced accident injury attorney may also be beneficial to you in these situations.
+Contacting an experienced Denver auto accident injury attorney may also be beneficial to you in these situations.